AdobeDocs/workfront.en/help/classic/reports-and-dashboards/reports/reporting-elements/views-overview-draft.md

 product-area: reporting
 navigation-topic: reporting-elements
 title: Views overview in Adobe Workfront (draft)
-description: (NOTE: this is a place holder article for now to pupulate with "overview"-type information for views.
-We did the Filters and Groupings before and we needed one for views. **** PLEASE DO NOT DELETE****)
+description: "(NOTE: this is a place holder article for now to pupulate with "overview"-type information for views.
+We did the Filters and Groupings before and we needed one for views. **** PLEASE DO NOT DELETE****)"
 hidefromtoc: true
 ---